 Treatment for hypertrophic cardiomyopathy

-If you have HCM, you will get the care you need at Lehigh Valley Heart Institute’s Hypertrophic Cardiomyopathy Center.
+If you have HCM, you will get the care you need at Lehigh Valley Heart and Vascular Institute’s Hypertrophic Cardiomyopathy Center.
 Symptoms of HCM often can be controlled with medication to stabilize your heart rate and improve blood flow.
 These medications do not cure the disease, but reduce symptoms to improve your overall quality of life.
 If symptoms continue, our HCM experts and cardiothoracic surgeons will provide specialized care.
 We provide these hypertrophic cardiomyopathy treatments: